awltux/ansible-role-centos7-on-zfs/README.md

 ## Setup a Fedora-server:28 instance

-Create an 'admin' user, add to 'wheel' group
+Create an 'admin' user, add to 'wheel' group.
-Configure sudo to allow NO_PASWD on wheel group
+Configure sudo to allow NO_PASWD on wheel group.

-This server is the first member of the Docker cluster It will eventually be re-imaged once cluster is properly initialised.
+This server is the first member of the Docker cluster.
+It will eventually be re-imaged once cluster is properly initialised.

 ```